Scrollar Invariants of Tropical Curves: Specialization for Composite Scrollar Invariants

-We note that there are several other ways we could define tropical analogues of these invariants.
+As mentioned in the introduction, there are several other ways we could define tropical analogues of these invariants.
 For example, we could define $\sigma_1$ to be the minimum value of $c$ such that $\rk(cD) > c$.
 For algebraic curves, these two definitions of $\sigma_1$ agree because the rank sequence $\rk(cD)$ is convex as a function in $c$.
 For metric graphs, however, the rank sequence is not necessarily convex, so these two definitions do not agree.

 We now prove a specialization lemma for composite scrollar invariants.